-As tech executives, founders, and investors, we understand the importance of the details that can make or break a business and how essential it is to focus on operational issues and address them promptly to avoid failure.
+Through these experiences, I learned firsthand how crucial it is to focus on operational issues and address them promptly to avoid failure.

 We identified five key areas where startups often stumble: Lack of focus and poor product-market fit, Misunderstanding customer obsession, Monetization issues, Inadequate key performance indicators, and Team experience and diversity.